 Login

-New Criminal Penalties for Carers
+Criminal Penalties for Carers

-What are the new criminal penalties for carers?
+What are the criminal penalties for carers?

-If a care worker mis-treats or deliberately neglects a person they care for in the course of their work they could face up to 5 years imprisonment, if convicted.
+If a care worker mistreats or deliberately neglects a person they care for in the course of their work they could face up to 5 years imprisonment, if convicted.

 The offence doesn’t cover people who act as carers voluntarily or who just receive expenses.

-Somone who supervises or has management responsibilities for care workers who commit the criminal acts of mistreatment or wilful neglect may also be caught by the new offence under section 20 of the CJCA.
+Somone, who supervises or has management responsibilities for care workers who commit the criminal acts of mistreatment or wilful neglect may also be caught by the new offence under section 20 of the CJCA.

 Care companies and health organisations